kaairasif/raw-react/README.md

 <!-- PROJECT LOGO -->
 <br />
  <p align="center">

-    <h3 align="center ">In this project, Use raw react and vanilla js without a build tool.</h3>
+    In this project, Use raw react and vanilla js without a build tool.
 </p>

 <!-- TABLE OF CONTENTS -->